zivillian/enverproxy/Readme.md

 ### Receiving side

 Clone this repo on a linux machine at `/opt/enverproxy` and configure it as a [systemd unit](enverproxy.service).
 Copy and update the config at [/etc/enverproxy.conf](enverproxy.conf) to your needs.
+Requires `paho-mqtt`.
+You can install it via `pip3 install paho-mqtt`

 ### EVB202